Here's everything you need to know about that merger of T-Mobile and Sprint

 CNET's Eli Blumenthal contributed to this story.

-Discuss: T-Mobile and Sprint are finally merging: What you need to know about the $26.5 billion deal
+Discuss: T-Mobile and Sprint are one: What you need to know about the mobile mega-merger

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.